-- Complete all prerequisite courses identified in the school's IB program. - Complete a minimum of 13 credits in courses identified by the IB Organization, or equivalent courses as identified in the Bright Futures Comprehensive Course Tables (https://www.osfaffelp.org/bfiehs/fnbpcm02\CCTMain.aspx), in grades 9-12 as follows: - Two credits\ in each of the following areas: 2 Language Arts credits at the level of grades 11 and 12, Foreign Language, Social Studies, Science, Mathematics and Arts/Electives. - One credit in Theory of Knowledge. - Complete Creativity, Action and Service (CAS), which includes at least 75 hours of community service completed in grades 9-12. - Complete an extended essay.
+- Complete all prerequisite courses identified in the school's IB program. - Complete a minimum of 13 credits in courses identified by the IB Organization, or equivalent courses as identified in the Bright Futures Comprehensive Course Table, in grades 9-12 as follows: - Two credits\ in each of the following areas: 2 Language Arts credits at the level of grades 11 and 12, World Language, Social Studies, Science, Mathematics and Arts/Electives. - One credit in Theory of Knowledge. - Complete Creativity, Action and Service (CAS), which includes at least 75 hours of community service completed in grades 9-12. - Complete an extended essay.

 \ Students may satisfy the two-credit requirement for up to three SL subjects by completing the curriculum for each course and taking the IB exam in that subject area.
-For additional information, you may contact Karen Brown at brownkt@bay.k12.fl.us.
+For additional information, you may contact Karen Brown at karen.brown@flibs.org.